 The fact that Hunter Biden has been working for a Ukrainian gas company since April isn't being treated as a big deal by the American public.

-, Biden took on responsibility for Burisma Holdings' legal unit to help with "transparency, corporate governance and responsibility, international expansion," and other issues,
+According to the company's website, Biden took on responsibility for Burisma Holdings' legal unit to help with "transparency, corporate governance and responsibility, international expansion," and other issues,

 The issue only made it onto the fourth page of the Wall Street Journal, which broke the story on Wednesday (14.05.2014).
 Just a few newspapers followed suit, including the Washington Post, which described the appointment as "a problem for US soft power."
 In other words, Biden's new position could damage US credibility in the Ukraine crisis.